Research Paper

 Spatial Topology Modeling Module

-Table 3: Detection Results of Logical Reasoning Ability Realization
+Table 3: Detection Results for Logical Reasoning Implementation

 Probabilistic Graphical Model Layer